HHSAPCompSci2020/capstone-project-rss/Responsible Student Simulator/doc/README.txt

 Class List:
 * BrainCell: handles the math of total brain cells including the rate of the brain cell
 * Course(name, time, payout, intensity): super class of all the courses that the student can take
-* Upgrade(name, rate, level): abstract class representing an upgrade; this includes both upgrades bought with brain cells and prestige currency
+* CoursePanel: contains all buttons and classes related to courses, used to start production for courses and displaying buttons
+* Main: The main window that contains all GUI and math components
-* Menu: The actual window with all the components of the GUI
+* Menu: The window that gets refreshed to show the totals from BrainCell
-* StartMenu: Prompts the user give a name and a start button
-* UpgradesPanel:
-* CoursePanel:
+* OtherPanel: panel that contains the prestige buttons
 * Sleep: class that holds the percentage of sleep, can be decreased or increased
+* StartMenu: menu that is prompted from the start
 * Stress: class that holds the stress value, can be decreased or increased
+* Upgrade(name, rate, level): abstract class representing an upgrade; this includes both upgrades bought with brain cells and prestige currency
+* UpgradePanel: contains all buttons and classes related to the upgrades; used to buy upgrades, process upgrade production rate, and displaying buttons to the panel.

 Credits:
-* Jeremie: BrainCell, Upgrade
+* Jeremie: Coded BrainCell, Upgrade, UpgradePanel, Other panel, and the sleep and stress classes.
+	Also created the math to calculate braincell fields across classes, and the layout for the panels.
-* Megan: Menu, CoursePanel, UpgradePanel, StartMenu
+* Megan:  Main, Menu, Course, CourseButton, StartMenu
 * TBD: Prestige, Sleep, Stress